-Keratosis obturans (KO) is a rare external auditory canal disease characterised by abnormal accumulation and consequently occlusion and expansion of the bony portion of the EAC by a plug of desquamated keratin.
-It can be confused by EAC cholesteatoma but they are completely different entities require different treatment approach.
+Keratosis obturans is a rare external auditory canal (EAC) disease characterized by abnormal accumulation and consequently occlusion and expansion of the bony portion of the EAC by a plug of desquamated keratin.
+It can be confused for EAC cholesteatoma but they are completely different entities requiring different treatment.

 Patients present with acute severe pain and conductive hearing loss.

-Cause is not clear in majority of cases.
+The cause is not clear in the majority of cases.

 Keratosis obturans is characterized by: